-PMI successfully protects its IQOS design and patent in Japan
+PMI successfully protects its IQOS design and patent in Japan and China

 In late 2017, Phillip Morris International (PMI) became aware of the marketing of electronic tobacco heating devices under the brand “KAEDE” and “SMARTONE” by the Japanese entity, Standard & Seals (“SS”), which were being imported into Japan by Inter Bloom LLC (“IB”).
 PMI considered that both the KAEDE and SMARTONE devices were an infringement of its Japanese design registration no. 1562539, which protects the design of the IQOS 2.4 holder (the “Registered Design”), as shown below.

 In addition, PMI also considered that the KAEDE and SMARTONE devices infringed its Japanese “heating assembly” patent (no. 5854394), which was directed to a heating assembly having a heater coupled to a heater mount (the “Patent”).

 Whilst IB and SS agreed to voluntarily withdraw the KAEDE and SMARTONE devices from the Japanese market, they continued to threaten a relaunch of the products.
 As a consequence, PMI filed two separate preliminary injunction actions at the Tokyo District Court in April 2018 in respect of the Registered Design and the Patent, seeking orders to restrain IB and SS from importing, transferring and offering the KAEDE and SMARTONE devices for sale pending further action.